Data Backup Solutions – Server Security and Online Backup

 3. Multi-Point Replication

 The advanced backup technology in the cloud takes multiple backup replicas of the server using multi-point replication.
 It makes it possible to have copies of both on-site and off-site recovery points.
-It protects the disk-based storage using replication and synchronisation all over the network.
+It protects the disk-based storage using replication and synchronization all over the network.
 This enables data recovery even after a file system crash in the physical or virtual environment.

 Multiple restoration points provide extensive file protection and high performing server backups.
 It also reduces the impact of backups on server loads.